-- 1. The responding party/organization will be notified in writing at least three (3) business days prior to the scheduled Conduct Conference.
+1. The responding party/organization will be notified in writing at least three (3) business days prior to the scheduled Conduct Conference.
 The Conduct Officer may withdraw any allegation deemed to be without basis.

-The Conduct Officer may not reduce the minimum notification window of three (3) days without consent of the responding party. - 2.
-If the substantive facts and resolution can be agreed upon the decision will be considered final; without right to a review of the case, hearing and/or appeal. - 3.
+The Conduct Officer may not reduce the minimum notification window of three (3) days without consent of the responding party.

+- 2. If the substantive facts and resolutions can be agreed upon the decision will be considered final; without right to a review of the case, hearing and/or appeal. - 3.
 In cases heard by a Resident Director, if the substantive facts and resolution(s) cannot be agreed upon, the student may request a review of the case by the deadline stated in the letter.
 The matter will be referred to the Director of Student Conduct or designee to review and meet with the student.
-Once a decision is made the outcome is final.

-- 4. In cases heard by the Director of Student Conduct (or designee), if the substantive facts and resolution(s) cannot be agreed upon the matter will be referred to a formal hearing. - 5.
+Once a decision is made the outcome is final. - 4.
+In cases heard by the Director of Student Conduct or designee, if the substantive facts and resolution(s) cannot be agreed upon, the matter will be referred to a formal hearing.
+Cases where a student receives a written warning or educational sanction will be considered final and not appealable. - 5.
 If a responding party/organization fails to appear at a scheduled Conduct Conference or fails to reschedule prior to the scheduled conference following proper written notification, the designated Conduct Officer may review the information available and render a decision.
 Findings and sanctions, if applicable, will be based on the information and not upon the responding parties/organization's failure to appear.
 The decision of the Conduct Conference will be final. - 6.
 If the Conduct Officer learns that a student/organization fails to appear at a scheduled Conduct Conference for good cause, the Conduct Officer may reschedule the conference.
 The Conduct Officer is the sole authority for determining the validity of an absence.